 Spaces where individuals tend to cluster or congregate, such as waiting areas, entrances, exits and hallways, will have signage encouraging social distancing.

 The University’s dining services are managed by Metz Culinary Management, Inc. (Metz).
-If campus is open and students are in residence, Metz is authorized to serve food, including through dine-in options.
-The number of students in the Dining Hall at any given time will be limited.
+If campus is open and students are in residence, Metz is authorized to serve food, including dine-in options.
+The number of students in any food service venue will be limited.

-Dine-in, grab-and-go, and takeout options are available, although with some changes to food distribution (i.e., no salad bar).
+Dine-in, grab-and-go, takeout options, and grocery purchases are available, although with some changes to food distribution (i.e., no salad bar).
 A significant number of tables and chairs have been removed from on-campus eateries to increase distance between the remaining tables.
 Individuals should eat in locations that allow for appropriate physical distancing; eating outdoors or in an enclosed or private space with the door closed are the safest options.

 On-campus catering will be substantially limited, given the need to allocate resources to support students in social isolation and encourage best practices in social distancing and food delivery.

-Note: Metz will provide meals to students who are isolating/quarantining in University Housing.
-This will be facilitated through a process of ordering and delivering meals, which will include the same for Oak Summit and any off-site University-managed residential facility.
+Note: Metz will provide groceries and/or meals to students who are isolating/quarantining in University Housing.
+This will be facilitated through a process of ordering and delivering groceries/meals, which will include the same for Oak Summit and any off-site University-managed residential facility.